v998/discuz/README.md

 # discuz
 Let's UPDATE Discuz 7.2 Project
-This repo is using Discuz!7.2 FULL, which also includes UCenter.
+This repo is using Discuz!7.2 FULL TC_UTF8, which also includes UCenter.

 ## TODO:
 TODOs